-- 6.2.1 Where the Estimated Contract Value or, in relation to a Variation, the Contract Value is over the relevant EU threshold for supplies and services or over £2 million for works contracts or where required elsewhere in the CSOs, any Gateway report or other report containing a contract matter (such as a Variation report) must include legal advice from the monitoring officer, financial and procurement advice and, for housing-related reports, statutory leaseholder consultation advice from the strategic director of finance and governance or delegated officer(s). - 6.2.2 There is a requirement to include all relevant information and this may require advice from other officers e.g. the director of modernise for all IT projects or director of education for all school-related projects.
+- 6.2.1 Where the Estimated Contract Value or, in relation to a Variation, the Contract Value is over the relevant EU threshold for supplies and services or over £2 million for works contracts or where required elsewhere in the CSOs, any Gateway report or other report containing a contract matter (such as a Variation report) must include legal advice from the monitoring officer, financial and procurement advice and, for housing-related reports, statutory leaseholder consultation advice from the strategic director of finance and governance or delegated officer(s). - 6.2.2 Where it is not possible to undertake a procurement through the eprocurement system and the Estimated Contract Value or proposed variation is £25,000 or more, a Gateway report must include procurement advice from the strategic director of finance and governance or delegated officer(s). - 6.2.3 There is a requirement to include all relevant information and this may require advice from other officers e.g. the director of modernise for all IT projects or director of education for all school-related projects.